 Inspections of building projects within the industrial parks are performed twice a month for compliance with the covenants and restrictions of each park.

-The sale of surplus and back tax property has generated over \$5.3 million in revenue since the sale process began in 1981.
-There were 51 parcels sold for a total of \$144,791 in 2011.
+The sale of surplus and back tax property (2,274 parcels) has generated over \$5.3 million in revenue since the sale process began in 1981.
+There were 71 parcels sold for a total of \$141, 632 in 2012.